Anorectal Abscess

 • Diagnosis is typically clinical, however MRI imaging can be used in complicated or chronic disease

-• Management is via incision and drainage followed by proctoscopy, to heal via secondary intention
+• Management is via incision and drainage followed by proctoscopy, and allow the wound to heal via secondary intention